The following is intended for readers 18+

 With the pandemic raging on for more than a year now, I have served gospel towards self-care and pleasure to friends and colleagues alike.
 I helped keep their sex lives alive and combat their urges to go out and respond to their cravings for human flesh.

 Vibrators, massagers, fleshlights, VR headsets — those were common toys I recommend to people starting to explore and own their sexuality.
-But a year of drought made things more boring and it’s time to spice it up.
+But a year of drought made things dull and it’s time to spice it up.

 In the quest to elevating the art of self-pleasure and self-care, the OPPO Enco X surprisingly turned the tables around.